 But over the next few weeks, several MAS classmates began pointing out troubling patterns they were all too familiar with.
 The faculty member facilitating the group guided discussions so Davenport could hear from and talk to others who had struggled with similar challenges.
 Eventually, Davenport decided she did indeed need a fresh start.
 With more advice and encouragement from her colleagues, she left her old job and found a new practice that was much more supportive of what she needed in order to protect herself, her license, and—most importantly—her patients.
 As she told the others, she wasn’t sure she would have been able to make the change if she hadn’t been participating in MAS.

 A recent study in the journal Perspectives on Medical Education found abundant evidence in numerous fields supporting “the benefits of longitudinal intervention and follow-up.”
 According to the authors, the programs that were most successful included regular meetings to assess progress, provide high-quality feedback, and determine if mid-course corrections were needed.
-In other words, says Stephen Schenthal, founder and CEO of PBI Education, “Programs like MAS improve outcomes by extending and enhancing accountability.”
+In other words, says Stephen Schenthal, Founder of PBI Education, “Programs like MAS improve outcomes by extending and enhancing accountability.”

 When people think of accountability, they tend to think of an authority figure in a judgmental role, Schenthal explained.
 “But the kind of collaborative effort you find in MAS actually provides an even more effective form of accountability.”
 Everyone on the weekly calls knows from personal experience how important it is to listen without being judgmental, to provide a safe place where members can admit their problems and discuss their concerns.
 But because they also know how easy it is to miss the warning signs of impending disaster and how tempting it can be to duck difficult challenges, MAS participants don’t shy away from confronting colleagues when they need a push.